babelfish-for-postgresql/babelfish_project_website/_usage/mvu.md

 ## Preparing the Upgraded Server for Use

-After upgrading, you need to update the parameter settings to ensure they match the settings you noted before the upgrade.
+After upgrading, you need to update the parameter settings to ensure they match the parameter settings in use before the upgrade.
 Note that you are required to set `babelfishpg_tsql.database_name` even if the value is the same as in the new cluster as it was in the old cluster.

-You can set the parameter settings at the `psql` command line; connect to `psql` with the command:
+There are two ways to set the parameter values at the `psql` command line; first, connect to `psql`:

 `$PKGDIR_NEW/bin/psql -U your_user_name -d babelfish_db_name`

+To change each individual parameter setting to match the values before the upgrade, use the following command:

+`ALTER SYSTEM SET <setting_name> = <setting_value>;`

-To update the parameters with a single command, replace the `setting_value` in the following command with the values that you saved from the cluster before performing the upgrade:
+To update a group of parameters with a single command, replace the `setting_value` in the following command with the values that you saved from the cluster before performing the upgrade:

 ```sql
 cat << EOF >> ${BABELFISH_DATA_NEW}/postgresql.conf